olivierdalang/django-toosimple-q/README.md

                         for new tasks/schedules
   --once                run once then exit (useful for debugging) --until_done          run until no tasks are available then exit (useful for
                         debugging)
-  --no_recreate         do not (re)populate the schedule table (useful for
-                        debugging)
-  --recreate_only       populates the schedule table then exit (useful for
-                        debugging)
 ```